 The struggle against the logic of submission begins with the struggle of individuals to create the lives and relations they desire.
 In this context, free love means precisely the freedom of each individual's erotic desires from the social and moral restrictions that channel them into a few specific forms useful to society so that each may create the way she loves as he sees fit in relation to those she may love.
-Such a liberation opens the way for an apparently infinite variety of possible loving and erotic relations.
-Most people would only want to explore a few of these, but the point of such liberation is not that one must explore as many forms of erotic desire as possible, but that one has the possibility to really choose and create ways of loving that bring him joy, that expand her life and goad him to an ever increasing intensity of living and of revolt.
+Such a liberation opens the way for an apparas they worked.
+These readers read the works of Bakunin, Marx and other radical theorists to the workers who would then discuss what was read.
+And in the early 20th century, radical hoboes and their friends would set up "hobo colleges" where a wide variety of speakers would give talks on social questions, philosophy, revolutionary theory and practice, even science or history, and the hoboes would discuss the questions.
+In each of these instances, we see the refusal of the exploited to let the tools of intelligence to be taken away from them.
+And as I see it, this is precisely the nature of a real struggle against intellectualism.
+It is not a glorification of ignorance, but a defiant refusal to be dispossessed of one's capacity to learn, think and understand.